How To Dye Reddish Hair Blonde

 If you are considering keeping your red hair and adding a blonde touch to it, you can try that as well.

-You can add blonde highlights to your natural red hair, get a red to blonde balayage, opt for red hair with blonde bangs, or go for any other hair look you wish.
+You can add blonde hair highlights to your natural red hair, get a red to blonde balayage, opt for red hair with blonde bangs, or go for any other hair look you wish.
 Ultimately, you need to decide on which option you are leaning towards.

 Read on to know how you can convert your red hair to blonde without any damage.